-Our board of directors and our stockholders have approved the 2013 Plan.
+Our board of directors has approved, and prior to this offering we expect our stockholders will approve, the 2013 Plan.
 The 2013 Plan provides us flexibility with respect to our ability to attract and retain the services of qualified employees, officers, directors, consultants and other service providers upon whose judgment, initiative and efforts the successful conduct and development of our business depends, and to provide additional incentives to such persons to devote their effort and skill to the advancement and betterment of our company, by providing them an opportunity to participate in the ownership of our company and thereby have an interest in its success and increased value.